prometherion/php7-nginx/README.md

 docker-php7-nginx
 ---

-Base image optimised for PHP 7.1 and NGINX, wrapped as Supervisor programs in order to provide a 12 factors app environment.
+Base image optimised for PHP 7.1 and NGINX, wrapped as Supervisor programs in order to provide a 12 factor app environment.
 It doesn't bind SSL port (`443`): load-balancer is responsible for that.